|Values are valid only on day of printing.|

 See Viral Hepatitis Serologic Profiles in Special Instructions.

-This assay detects the presence of anti-HAV total (both IgG and IgM combined).
+This assay detects the presence of anti-hepatitis A virus (anti-HAV) total (both IgG and IgM combined).
 A positive result indicates that the patient had hepatitis A either recently or in the past or immunity to hepatitis A from vaccination.

 If clinically indicated, specific testing for anti-HAV IgM (HAVM / Hepatitis A IgM Antibody, Serum) is necessary to confirm the presence of acute or recent hepatitis A. A positive result for anti-HAV total (HAV / Hepatitis A Total Antibodies, Serum) with a negative anti-HAV IgM (HAVM / Hepatitis A IgM Antibody, Serum) result indicates immunity to hepatitis A from either past HAV infection or vaccination against HAV.